 atlus

-is a Python package to convert raw address and phone number strings into
+is a Python package to convert raw address and phone number strings into the OSM format.

 >>> import atlus